 Ashley Murphy, Stribling & Associates Director of Public Relations & Communications

-If you have a BigCommerce store, there is often a case to be made for a print catalog.
-With all the above benefits, it makes a lot of sense for many businesses.
+If you have a BigCommerce, PIM can assist in creating a print catalog.
+With all the above benefits, print catalogs make a lot of sense for many businesses.
 A PIM usually connects with desktop publishing applications like Adobe InDesign or Quark to generate catalogs.
 Hence, it makes it easy to use the same content from the online store.

 Apps like Catsy PIM make it easy to manage and deploy this content, be it across digital stores or print with relative ease.
 This way, the workflow behind scenes remains productive.